 RichmondCC does admit students under the age of 18 into College and Career Readiness classes.
 However, a student must be at least 16 years old to enroll.
 Underage students will need to be released from the last school attended or have been out of school for six months to enroll in the College and Career Readiness classes (ABE, AHS, HSE).
 A Referral for Alternative Education Form (or a letter of release) from the last school attended will meet this requirement.
 The parent or guardian of the underage student will need to complete and have notarized an enrollment packet for admission.
 Underage students wishing to take the HSE exam must also have a notarized petition signed by parent or guardian prior to scheduling testing.
 Underage students will be eligible for a driver’s eligibility permit in the state of North Carolina after six months of satisfactory progress and attendance.

 Adult Basic Education, High School Equivalency and Adult High School diploma classes are available in Laurinburg, Wagram, Laurel Hill, Rockingham, Ellerbe and Hamlet.
-If your church or community center would like to start a class at your location, call Terry Thompson at (910) 410-1787 or email him at firstname.lastname@example.org for more information.
+If your church or community center would like to start a class at your location, call the James Building at (910) 410-1771.

 A graduation ceremony is held in June of each year at the Cole Auditorium.
 All AHS/HSE graduates are eligible to participate in a graduation sponsored by RichmondCC.
 There will be a graduation fee for graduates participating in the graduation ceremonies.
 The High School Equivalency diploma is issued by the North Carolina State Board of Community Colleges and the Adult High School diploma is issued by the governing County Board of Education in conjuction with Richmond Community College

 For More Information